 Faculty of Business and Law Core

-* MBR code denotes residential version of the unit
+^MBR code denotes residential version of unit.

-+ MBT code denotes study tour version of the unit
+*MBT code denotes study tour version of the unit

 Faculty of Health Core

-Campus availability varies per trimester.
+The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
-Read more to learn where this course will be offered throughout the year.
+Check each intake for up-to-date information on when and where you can commence your studies.

 Trimester 1 - March

 INTERNATIONAL STUDENTS - International students should note that, due to visa regulations, this course can only be undertaken while living outside Australia.